andrew/ultimate-awesome/README.md

 - [awesome-falsehoods-programmers-believe](https://github.com/spickermann/awesome-falsehoods-programmers-believe) - A curated list of falsehoods programmers believe.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-microbit-zh](https://github.com/wwj718/awesome-microbit-zh) - Micro:bit资源大全中文版.
-- [awesome-genkit](https://github.com/xavidop/awesome-genkit) - 🔥 List of Genkit talks, plugins, tools, examples & articles!
-Contributions welcome!.
 - [hub](https://github.com/YuniorZen/hub) - 好用的工具、资源收集库， 好记性不如破键盘.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
+- [awesome-360-depth-estimation](https://github.com/bkhanal-11/awesome-360-depth-estimation) - State-of-the-art papers for depth estimation of 360 images.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [Awesome-LLM-Based-Human-Agent-Systems](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-Systems) - A Survey on Large Language Model based Human-Agent Systems.
 - [awesome-graph-representation-learning](https://github.com/KaiyuanZh/awesome-graph-representation-learning) - A curated list of awesome graph representation learning.